Will the Thunder cover the spread vs. the Nets? Promo Codes, Betting Trends, Records ATS

 Thunder Betting Records & Stats

-- In 13 games this season, Oklahoma City and its opponents have scored more than 237.5 combined points.
+- Oklahoma City's 33 games this season have gone over this contest's total of 234.5 points 19 times.

-- The average point total in Oklahoma City's games this season is 234.1, 3.4 points fewer than this matchup's over/under.
+- The average total in Oklahoma City's contests this year is 235.9, 1.4 more points than this game's over/under.

-- So far this season, the Thunder have put together a 22-8-0 record against the spread.
+- So far this season, the Thunder have compiled a 24-9-0 record against the spread.

-- Oklahoma City has won 14, or 77.8%, of the 18 games it has played as the favorite this season.
+- This season, Oklahoma City has won 15 out of the 19 games, or 78.9%, in which it has been favored.

-- Oklahoma City has been at least a -350 moneyline favorite three times this season and won all of those games.
+- Oklahoma City has been at least a -225 moneyline favorite eight times this season and won all of those games.

-- The bookmakers' moneyline implies a 77.8% chance of a victory for the Thunder.
+- The Thunder have a 69.2% chance to win this game based on the implied probability of the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!